KDE/kross/README.md

 ## Components

-The core of %Kross provides the framework to deal transparently with interpreter-backends and offers abstract functionality to deal with scripts.
+The core of Kross provides the framework to deal transparently with interpreter-backends and offers abstract functionality to deal with scripts.

-The Kross::Manager class is a singleton that provides the main entry point to deal with the %Kross Scripting Framework.
+The Kross::Manager class is a singleton that provides the main entry point to deal with the Kross Scripting Framework.

 The Kross::Interpreter class is the base for interpreter implementations.
-Each scripting backend needs to inheritate its own interpreter and implement it.
+Each scripting backend needs to inherit its own interpreter and implement it.
 The Kross::InterpreterInfo class provides abstract information about a Interpreter before the interpreter-backend itself is loaded.

-The Kross::Action class is an abstract container to deal with scripts like a single standalone scriptfile.
+The Kross::Action class is an abstract container to deal with scripts like a single standalone script file.
 Each action holds a reference to by the matching Kross::Interpreter created Kross::Script instance.